Rock Identifier Free AI App

 - Estate and jewelry sorting: Photo identification can help sort inherited stones, loose cabochons, beads, and unmarked specimens into likely groups.
 It provides a practical first pass before paying for an appraisal.

-Rock and Crystal Identifier Limitations
+Rock Identifier Limitations

 - Some minerals require non-visual tests such as streak, hardness, magnetism, specific gravity, ultraviolet fluorescence, or acid reaction.